Hierarchical Graph Representations in Digital Pathology: Methodology

-where, $I$ is the identity matrix, $\mathcal{S}$ is the degree-scaler matrix, $D$ is the degree matrix of cell-nodes, $[\,\mu, \sigma, \mathrm{max}, \mathrm{min}\,]$ is the list of aggregators, and $\mathlarger{\mathlarger{\mathlarger{\otimes}}}$ is the tensor product. $\delta$ is the normalization factor computed as the average log-scale cell-node degree from the training dataset. $\alpha$ is a variable parameter that is negative for attenuation, positive for amplification, or zero for no scaling.
-The aggregators compute the statistics on the neighboring nodes.
-The schematic diagram of a $\pna$ layer is presented in Figure~\ref{fig:gin_pna}.
-Following $T_\cg$ $\pna$ layers, an $\lstm$-based jumping knowledge technique~\cite{xu18} is employed to adapt to different sub-graph structures in the $\cg$, given as,
+where $I$ is the identity matrix, $\mathcal{S}$ is the degree-scaler matrix, $D$ is the degree matrix of cell-nodes, $[\mu, \sigma, \mathrm{max}, \mathrm{min}]$ is the list of aggregators that compute statistics on neighboring nodes, $\mathlarger{\mathlarger{\mathlarger{\otimes}}}$ is tensor product, $\delta$ is a normalization constant computed as the average log-scale cell-node degree from the training dataset, and $\alpha$ is a variable (that is negative for attenuation, positive for amplification, or zero for no scaling).
+The schematic diagram of a $\pna$ layer is shown in Figure~\ref{fig:gin_pna}.
+After $T_\cg$ $\pna$ layers, an $\lstm$-based jumping knowledge technique~\cite{xu18} is employed to adapt to different $\cg$ sub-graph structures, \ie

 The cell node embeddings $h^{\,T_\cg+1}_\cg(v) \; | \; v \in V_\cg$ and the assignment matrix $A_{\cg \rightarrow \tg}$ are used as additional hierarchical information to initialize the tissue-node features in the $\tg$, \ie